Prince Władysław's March on Moscow: End of the war: Truce of Deulino

 Konashevych-Sahaidachny's raid on Kaluga came as a shock to the Russian authorities.
 Assessing these events, Jan III Sobieski pointed out that it was because of this raid that the Muscovites were horrified and the Cossacks "persuaded their commissars to negotiate as soon as possible."
 The resumption of negotiations took place on December 3 in the village of Deulino near the Trinity Lavra of St. Sergius.
 Theparties reached a joint decision after three rounds of negotiations, and on December 11, 1618, the so-called Truce of Deulino was concluded.
 The Truce of Deulino was the greatest success of the Polish-Lithuanian Commonwealth in its confrontation with the Moscow state.
-Poland gained control over Belarusian and Ukrainian lands, which were previously under the rule of Moscow: Smolensk, Chernihiv and Novgorod-Siversk – 29 cities overall.
+Poland gained control over Belarusian and Ukrainian lands, which were previously under the rule of Moscow: Smolensk, Chernihiv and Novhorod-Siverskyi – 29 cities overall.
 The Polish king officially retained the right to claim the throne of Moscow.
 On the other hand, this armistice marked the end of a 15-year period of ongoing wars in the Muscovy.
 At the end of December, the Cossack council decided to cease hostilities and return to Ukraine.
 The army was divided into two parts, following a parallel path.
-Most of them, under the leadership of Sahaidachny, moved along the left bank of the Oka river in the direction of Przemyśl, Belyov, Bolkhov, and then to Kyiv.
-A smaller part, under the command of F. Pirsky, went along the right bank of the Oka River in the direction of Ovdoev, Kursk, and then to Kyiv.
+Most of them, under the leadership of Sahaidachny, moved along the left bank of the Oka river in the direction of Peremyshl (Kaluga), Belyov, Bolkhov, and then to Kyiv.
+A smaller part, under the command of F. Pyrskyi, went along the right bank of the Oka River in the direction of Odoyev, Kursk, and then to Kyiv.
 In a few weeks, Sahaidachny's army was already in Ukraine, assisted by the Moscow authorities, who were providing supplies and provisions.

 After returning to Ukraine, Sahaidachny's army stationed in Kyiv Voivodeship, and the hetman's regiment located in Kyiv itself.
 For their participation in the Moscow campaign, the Cossacks received a monetary reward of 20,000 gold and 7,000 pieces of cloth.
 According to D. Yavornytsky, upon his arrival in Kyiv, Petro Sahaidachny accepted the title of "Hetman of Ukraine" and started to rule that part of it that recognized itself as Cossack.